mp-se/gravitymon/src_docs/source/services.rst

 Brewfather
 ++++++++++

+Brewfather is an all in one service that allows you to manage you recepies and brews.

 Just enter the http adress found on brewfather, not other settings are needed.
 The endpoint has the following format:

 .. code-block::